jmertin/apmia_php_ext_volume/README.md

 Depending on its deployment, it will implant the php-probe, or start up an APMIA collector already configured and connected to the DX APM SaaS environment it was downloaded from.

+Note that because most PHP installations connect to a database, an optional mysql extension implant support has been added.

 ### Functional description of the PHP Agent/Probe